Undergraduate Math Contests

 Virginia Tech Regional Mathematics Contest

 This is the warm-up to the Putnam exam, easier in nature and lighter in time, held annually on campus in late October.
 The number of problems varies; it is typically 7.
-Many institutions use the Virginia Tech contest to pick the Putnam team.
-Princeton will participate in this contest starting in 2007.
+Many institutions use the Virginia Tech contest to pick the Putnam teams.
+Princeton has participated in this contest since 2007.

 Mathematical Contest in Modeling